In this article, you’ll learn exactly how to sign a contract online—without any hassle.

 The validity of the digital signature depends on its ability to tie it to the person signing, not its uniqueness.
 As long as you’re using an e-signing platform line on Signaturely that keeps track of the IP that was used by the signee to sign a document, the signee can use any signature they’d like.

 How do I cancel digital signatures?

 Digital signatures can be removed like any other form field.
-If the document hasn’t been fully signed yet, you can simply look for a “Cancel” option.
-All e-signing platforms must have a “Cancel” option to be legally binding.
+If the document hasn’t been fully signed, you can look for a “Cancel” option.
+All e-signing platforms must have a “Cancel” option to legally bind.

-If you’re looking to remove a digital signature from a document that has already been signed and locked, you’ll need to contact the document’s creator.
-They’ll be able to remove the signature, and they can even void the document as needed.
+If you want to remove a digital signature from a document that has already been signed and locked, you’ll need to contact the document’s creator.
+They’ll be able to remove the signature and even void the document as needed.

 How do I verify an electronic signature?

 You can verify electronic signatures by signing with a digital certificate and verifying the identity of the signee.
 That’s why Signaturely saves all digital imprints made by any interactions you and any signers have with the document.
 With them, documents are easily validated, tracked, and recovered— even if you don’t save them.

 These digital records have been valid for years and hold up in court.
 They record the IP addresses of all signers, which validates and links them to their online signature.